A Guide to Efficient Weighing Workflows in the Chemical Industry

-In today’s fast-paced world, the chemical industry is always striving to remain one step ahead, delivering high quality products on time and on budget.
-This highly cost-sensitive area has an intense focus on productivity and, simultaneously, must meet demanding quality control standards to stay competitive in the marketplace.
-As a result, there is ever-increasing pressure to improve the efficiency of procedures – adopting lean processes and automation to try to accelerate time-consuming processes – while maintaining the highest possible product quality.
+In today’s fast-paced world, the chemical industry is always striving to deliver high quality products on time and on budget, while meeting demanding quality control standards.
+There is ever increasing pressure to improve the efficiency of procedures, adopting lean processes and automation to try to accelerate time-consuming processes.
+This makes efficient weighing workflows essential.

-Weighing is the first step in virtually any analytical procedure.
+Weighing is the first step in virtually any analytical procedure; accurate, reliable results depend on good weighing processes.
 Automation is the solution for many typically occurring issues in chemical industry workflows, helping to optimize procedures, eliminate the potential for manual errors, and ensure high quality standards are met.
-In this guide, six typical workflows are discussed and process improvements are suggested.